microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-04.md

 To complete this challenge, you must reach the following goals:

-- The TrafficControl service saves the state of a vehicle (`VehicleState` class) using the state management building block after vehicle entry.
+- The `TrafficControlService` saves the state of a vehicle (`VehicleState` class) using the state management building block after vehicle entry.
-- The TrafficControl service reads and updates the state of a vehicle using the state management building block after vehicle exit.
+- The `TrafficControlService` reads and updates the state of a vehicle using the state management building block after vehicle exit.
 - The final solution uses Azure Cache for Redis as state store

 This challenge targets the operation labeled as **number 3** in the end-state setup: